MovoWR/ObjectivelyGPU/README.md

 `endFrame` resolves the multisampled `Framebuffer` and presents to the swapchain for you — no manual resolve targets, store-op bookkeeping, or present plumbing.

+## User Guide

-Read the **[Guide](https://jdolan.github.io/ObjectivelyGPU/guide.html)** for the render device, resource objects, framebuffers and MSAA, the typed passes, and shaders.
+Consult the **[User Guide](https://jdolan.github.io/ObjectivelyGPU/guide.html)** to draw your first frame — the render device, resource objects, framebuffers and MSAA, the typed passes, and shaders.

 ## API Documentation